kevinaangstadt/CS340-Summer21-Notes/Lecture_10.md

 **EX:**
 Code where certain kinds of errors might happen (Disk full, connection dropped) sporatically but "never" in development
 - Mocking framework exit to automate this (unittest.mock)
 - Saces you time from writting all these wrappers yourself

+### Test Metrics
+35% of IT budget
+Not testing code is more expensive -> 30x more after code is public

+Gedanken Experiment:
+- Write sqrt program that should exit gracefully on negative inputs
+- Test suite that **does not** include negative inputs
+- can we conclude that passing all tests implies adhearing to all requirements?
+	- No. Negative inputs were not covered

+We want: All requirements to be covered (checked) by the test suite.